UK train drivers at 8 rail companies to strike on July 30, union says | Business

 UK train drivers at 8 rail companies to strike on July 30, union says

-ASLEF said it had announced a day of strike action after train companies failed to make a pay offer to keep pace with the increase in the cost of living.
-The Associated Society of Locomotive Engineers and Firemen (ASLEF) said members at eight companies – Arriva Rail London, Chiltern Railways, Greater Anglia, Great Western, Hull Trains, LNER, Southeastern and West Midlands Trains – will strike on Saturday 30 July.

-Train drivers at eight British rail companies will strike on July 30 over a pay dispute, the drivers' union ASLEF said on Thursday.
+Train drivers at eight British rail companies will strike on July 30 over a pay dispute, the drivers' union ASLEF said on Thursday in the latest industrial action sparked by demands for wages to keep pace with soaring inflation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)